rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 There are two optional variations that change the Fast Ambient Occlusion algorithm:

 1. Shine.
 Normally AO is used only to make pixels darker.
 With the AO Shine setting (which is set quite low by default), we allow AO amount to be negative.
 This brightens convex areas (corners and bumps pointing at the camera.)
 Not super realistic but it really helps emphasise the shapes.
 This is basically free - instead of setting negative AO to zero we multiply it by ao_shine_strength.
 2. Bounce lighting.
-This is good where two surfaces of different colour meet.
+This is good where two surfaces of different color meet.
 However, most of the time this has little effect so it's not worth sampling many nearby points.
-We use same wide area brightness from the Fake GI algorithm to estimate the ambient light and therefore the unlit colour of the pixel, and therefore how much light it will reflect.
+We use same wide area brightness from the Fake GI algorithm to estimate the ambient light and therefore the unlit color of the pixel, and therefore how much light it will reflect.
 We blur the image to get the average light nearby.
-We multiply the unlit pixel colour with the nearby light to get the light bounced.
+We multiply the unlit pixel color with the nearby light to get the light bounced.
 The value is multiplied by our AO value too, which is a measure of shape and makes sure only concave areas get bounced light added.

 Fake Global Illumination without depth enabled is a quite simple 2D approximation of global illumination.
 Being 2D it's not very realistic but is fast.
-First we downsample and blur the main image to get the overall colour of light in each area.
-The blurred and original pixel's brightness are used together to estimate the current pixel's true surface colour; is likely a light surface in shadow, or a dark surface in the light?
-We reduce the saturation of the blurred colour (to prevent oversaturated colour in the output.)
-The pixel colour is multiplied by the blurred area light and blended with the pixel.
-We clamp the maximum brightness change to prevent darkenning or washing out details.
-Overall the image appears less flat - even if the illumination isn't always realistic, the subtle variations in shade help make the image seem more real.
+First we downsample and blur the main image to get the overall color of light in each area.
+Then at each pixel we tweak the area light brighness to be at least as bright as the current pixel, and smoothly reducing it as it approaches twice the brightness; this prevents loss of image contrast and overbrightening dark objects.
+The blurred and original pixel's brightness are used together to estimate the current pixel's true surface color; is likely a light surface in shadow, or a dark surface in the light?
+We reduce the saturation of the area color, reducing it more if it's dark relative to the current pixel (to prevent oversaturated output.)
+The pixel color is multiplied by the blurred area light and blended with the pixel.
+Overall the image appears less flat - even if the illumination isn't always realistic (it doesn't really know the shape of things), the subtle variations in shade and subtle color changes help make the image seem more real.

 For the rest of the effects we actually use two levels of blur - the big one, and a smaller, less smooth one which is simply a 2.5 MIP level read of the first step of our blur.

 Adaptive Contrast enhancement uses our the average of our two blurred images as a centre value and moves each pixel value away from it.

 If depth is enabled then we also include a depth channel in the blurred images.
-Also, where depth==1 (sky) we brighten and completely desaturate the colour image - this makes sky and rooftops look better.
+Also, where depth==1 (sky) we brighten and completely desaturate the color image - this makes sky and rooftops look better.
 If depth is enabled and Fake GI offset set then we use ddx & ddy to read the local depth buffer surface slope and move the point we sample the big blur in the direction away from the camera.

 Big AO (large scale ambient occlusion) simply uses the ratio between the current pixel's depth and the big blurred depth value.
 If the local depth is more than twice the distance it actually reduces the amount of AO to avoid overshading distant areas seen through small gaps or windows.
 We clamp it to only darken - we don't do AO shine at this scale.

 Fake GI local AO simply compares the pixel's depth to the smaller blurred depth image.
 If it's further by a minimum amount then we add a small amount (max .1) to the AO value fast AO uses.
 This flat amount isn't smooth but is small enough that you can't see the edges.
 It's a different shape to fast AO so subtly enhances the overall shape and shade of AO (and local bounce light).
 This is basically free performance-wise.

-Fake GI local bounce uses the colour of the smaller blur, sharpens it relative to the current pixel.
-It then multiplies that light with an estimate of the current pixel's true surface colour, similar to the main large area GI.
+Fake GI local bounce uses the color of the smaller blur, sharpens it relative to the current pixel.
+It then multiplies that light with an estimate of the current pixel's true surface color, similar to the main large area GI.
 However, change is applied in proportion to the AO value calculated by fast AO and Fake GI local AO.
 The effect is stronger indirect bounced light only in concave areas.

-HDR, SDR, and non-linear colour
+HDR, SDR, and non-linear color
 -------------------------------

 For both blending and lighting calculations and we want linear light values.
 ReShade doesn't give you that - game output is normally non-linear to take best advantage of the limited bits.
 16-bit HDR is linear, which is nice.
 10 bit HDR uses a special curve call Perceptual Quantizer (PQ) - we have to do the reverse of the PQ operation, do our thing, then reapply PQ.
 8-bit SDR (standard dynamic range) uses the sRGB curve - ReShade can take care of that for us.
-There's also possibility of 10 bit but with sRGB colour - ReShade can't detect that so we have to ask the user, and we have to do sRGB conversion ourselves.
+There's also possibility of 10 bit but with sRGB color - ReShade can't detect that so we have to ask the user, and we have to do sRGB conversion ourselves.

 Unforuntately, for SDR there's more...
 In the real world we can see a much wider range of brightness than a standard screen can produce.
 Before applying the sRGB curves, games apply a tone mapping curve to reduce the dynamic range, especially in bright areas.
 We don't know what tone mapping algorithm each game uses.
 Our equation to reverse it is assumes the game uses extended Reinhard tone mapping, because it's simple.
 With luck it will be close enough to whatever the game uses so we make the lighting look better and not worse.
 With Cwhite 5 it's actually pretty close to the popular ACES tonemapping curve for bright values but never steeper - so it should work okay on games using that or similar filmic curves.
 The slightly more conservative default of 3 was chosen as higher values are just too much for games like Deus Ex: Human Revolution.
 For performance and to avoid causing FXAA issues, this is applied only in the Fake GI parts of the code.